vikrammevasiya/vikrammevasiya/README.md

 **Full-Stack Developer | 8+ Years of Experience | Laravel, React, PHP, NodeJS**

 Welcome!
 I’m Vikram, a passionate full-stack developer with over 8 years of hands-on experience.
-As a full-time freelancer, I love helping businesses bring their ideas to life—by building powerful, scalable, and user-friendly web applications.
+I love helping businesses bring their ideas to life by building powerful, scalable, and user-friendly web applications.

 > _"My priority is simple: deliver clean, bug-free code on time."_